dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 ![](images/A04.svg)

+Place the end plates on two blocks and use shims to level them until they all line up with each other at the corners.

 Drill the holes for the bolts then bolt the 4x4s to the post bases, and bolt the side beams to the post bases.

 ## Blocks

 ![](images/A05.svg)

-Mark the long side beams on center for the floor joists.
-Roughly place the blocks in place by inserting the floor joists into them.
+Mark the long end plates for the floor joists.
+Roughly place the *concrete blocks* in place by inserting the floor joists into them, and aligning the joists roughly with the marks.

-After each board is roughly lined up, remove an inch of soil under each block and add *All Purpose Gravel* under each block until the joists are even with the side beams.
+After each board is lined up, remove an inch of soil under each block and add *All Purpose Gravel* under each block until the joists are level with the side beams.

 Carefully mark the unattached floor joists so you can place them back where they belong and remove them for the next step.